ec-europa/joinup-dev/.github/CONTRIBUTING.md

 ## Code quality
 We try to keep the quality of Joinup as high as possible, and therefore a few measures are put in place:
 * Adherence of the drupal coding standards is verified on each commit.
-  (Please note that the coding standards can change in the future.
+  (Please note that the coding standards can change in the future).
 * Functional tests ([Behat](http://behat.org)) are ran on each commit to avoid the introduction of regression.

 You can [check our current test scenarios here](/tests/features/).